 Category Archives: Isle of Hope GA

-Vernacular Cottage, Isle of Hope
+Central Hallway Cottage, Circa 1906, Isle of Hope

 Isle of Hope Historic District, National Register of Historic Places

-Gable Front House, Isle of Hope
+Gable Front Cottage, Isle of Hope

 There are quite a few houses of this common vernacular style in Isle of Hope, most dating to the first two decades of the 20th century.